QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/libraries/socket.io/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-This code is targeting Node.js applications running Express.js.
+This code targets node.js applications running Express.js.
 You may use Socket.io with other libraries such as Angular...

 ```bash
 $ npm i socket.io